|

 housing and providing access to all.

-The Philadelphia Chapter of the American Institute of Architects (AIA)
+1997 AIA Honor Award for Design Excellence The Philadelphia Chapter of the American Institute of Architects (AIA)

 selected The Brentwood Apartments located at 4120-30 Parkside Avenue as